zextras/tech-doc/source/carbonio/admincli/backup.rst

 temporarily.
 For example:

--  You have a high number of trasactions every day (or you often work with |file| documents) and notice a high load in the server’s resource consumption.
+-  You have a high number of trasactions every day (or you often work with |file| documents) and notice a high load in the Node’s resource consumption.
 In this case you can temporarily disable the Real Time Scan.